dmisiuk/JMP2016/JMP2.2-Architecture-Principle-of-Software-Development/README.md

     IProductService is used to saving, getting products.
 For adding them to cart, checkout and delivering.
     Their goals should be implemented in different services as CheckoutService, DeliveringService, CartService.

+*D: Dependency Inversion principle*

+    Its broken in ProductService.
+We hardcoded instantiantiating instanse for this class in static method initWithDb and initWithFile where we create according repository.
+    The better way is pass this repository(based on the same interface) to constructor of ProductService.